MarkBenjamins/NHL-Stenden-Python-course-programming-exercises/Week 2/README.md

 # :pencil: Week 2 exercises
-This week we will learn to use a simulation that simulates the DJI Tello drone, using this simulation we will simulate some simple movements with the drone.
+This week we will learn to use a simulation that simulates the DJI Tello drone.
+Using this simulation we will simulate some simple movements with the drone.

 ## :gear: Simulation setup
 To use the simulation, you'll need to download an library.